The tos vacuum Command

 Overview

-The tos vacuum command identifies and removes unnecessary items, such as files that should have already been deleted, from TOS databases.
-Using this command saves disk space and helps the databases, which include the SecureTrack, SecureChange, and Remote Cluster (RC) databases, run more efficiently.
-You can run tos vacuum on one or more of these databases.
+The tos vacuum command identifies and removes unnecessary items from databases, such as files that should have already been deleted from TOS databases.
+This command frees disk space and helps the SecureTrack, SecureChange, and Remote Cluster (RC) databases, run more efficiently.

 How does it work?